Night vision goggles

 How to invent night vision

-Photo: A Land Warrior PVS-14 night vision device
+Photo: A Land Warrior PVS-14 night vision device.

-used by the US Army.
 Photo by courtesy of US Army.

 Imagine your job is to invent a pair of eyeglasses that will help